plandes/util/doc/command-line.md

 called with the `doit` command line action (given as the first parameter on the command line).

 This uses the [OneConfPerActionOptionsCli] class, which provides a data driven way of configuring the action based command line.
 An extention of this class is the [OneConfPerActionOptionsCliEnv] class, which imports environment variables and allows adding to the configuration via adding a resource like file (i.e. `~/.<program name>rc`) type file.
-See the [configuration](config.md) section for more information.
+See the [configuration](config.md) documentation for more information.

 Note that access to your program through this API is easily callable by other programs by populating the `sys.argv` array and calling `main`.